- World Health Organization: Hepatitis Fact Sheets A through E

 - Because of innovative medicines, many of those infected with hepatitis are able to live healthy lives.

 - HIV-hepatitis virus co-infection is a leading complication for both HIV/AIDS and hepatitis.
 Co-infection is linked with more rapid progression of viral hepatitis-related liver disease, and may accelerate the progression of HIV/AIDS.
-In sub-Saharan Africa, the prevalence of hepatitis B virus infection among people living with HIV is as high as 17 percent in some regions and as high as 60 to 90 percent among HIV-positive injecting drug users.

 The United States Government and Hepatitis: